Zxi-i/Flink-and-acyclic-schema/README.md

-This repistory contain the codes for ip about flink handling continuous sql query
+This repository contain the codes for ip about flink handling continuous sql query